admonkey/MySQLdtp/README.md

 The default character set is UTF-8 and collation is utf8_unicode_ci.

 * Development
-    * user with all privileges (Bash & PHP credentials file generated)
+    * user with all privileges
-    * 16 character password
 * Testing Quality Assurance
-    * user with all privileges (Bash credentials file generated)
+    * user with all privileges
-    * user with only stored procedure execute privileges (PHP credentials file generated)
+    * user with only stored procedure execute privileges
-    * 16 character matching passwords
 * Production
-    * user with only stored procedure execute privileges (PHP credentials file generated)
+    * user with only stored procedure execute privileges
-    * 32 character password

 ## Requirements